drmargarido/image_handler/README.md

 * [printable_chars](https://github.com/drmargarido/printable_chars) - To help in the generation of random file names.

+* Since it uses the /dev/urandom to generate file names, it can only run on a Unix based system.

 ## Installation

 Magic depends on LuaJIT and MagickWand.